 Maggie is the owner and program director of Ashtanga Nation.

 She is a dedicated student first and foremost and is committed to continued education both as a student and teacher.
 She has been teaching full time since November 2012.
-She has made two extended trips to Mysore, India to study at the KPJAYI Institute with Sharath Jois and continues to study under her esteemed teacher, Michael Joel Hall of DC Ashtanga.
+She has made three extended trips to Mysore, India to study at the KPJAYI Institute with Sharath Jois and received Level 1 authorization in January 2018.
+She continues to study under her esteemed teachers, Michael Joel Hall of DC Ashtanga and David Garrigues.

 Maggie is a firm believer that Mysore can help you to realize that you already have everything you need and to better deal with life’s obstacles.
 She will challenge you physically with what fits your specific needs and offer support for your own self-study.

 All are welcome!